oracle-livelabs/security/database/secure-legacy-application/introduction/introduction.md

 - Security: Can other customers access our data?
 Have all the security patches been kept up to date?

 Oracle Autonomous Database, with Oracle Database Vault, solves all three concerns.
-Autonomous Database is a fault-tolerant and highly-available solution which automatically encrypts your data at-rest and in-motion.
+Autonomous Database is a fault-tolerant and highly available solution that automatically encrypts your data at rest and in motion.
 Oracle Database Vault implements data security controls within Oracle Database to restrict access to application data by privileged users.
 Reduce the risk of insider and outside threats and address compliance requirements, including separation of duties.

 ![Lab Architecture](images/intro-architecture.png)